 Looking for a new moisturizer?

 Give the Golden Sapphire Cream from Lionesse a try.
-It’s packed with multiple peptides, vitamins, and antioxidants, making it a great formula for giving your over-exfoliated skin all that it needs to recover.
+It’s packed with multiple peptides and vitamins, making it a great formula for leaving your skin feeling soothed.

 Add a Vitamin C Serum Into Your Skincare Routine